NeuroTechX/ntx_slack_archive/_new-york.md

  >hey guys, anything planned between 1 and 10?
 I will be visiting new york and would love to join if there is any event!

+11/1/2017 3:39 AM

+ **sydneyneurotechx** :

+ >aj^. francescacoo is coming in from Ireland.
+Would be great if you could connect :slightly_smiling_face: